sfc-gh-wilin/de-locid-na/docs/20260505_NativeApp_Consumer_Steps.md

 ### 0.2 Enable external distribution and share to consumer account

-For testing without a public Marketplace listing, share the package directly to the consumer account.
+For testing without a public Marketplace listing, share the package directly to the consumer account via a private listing.

 **Step A — Set distribution to EXTERNAL:**